 If significant impacts on biodiversity and/or ecosystem services are likely, companies should specifically assess these potential impacts and implement (biodiversity) management systems and plans to manage biodiversity and ecosystem service risks in accordance with the mitigation hierarchy.
 Where biodiversity impacts cannot be mitigated, an offset program will generally be required.
 For additional information and case studies on biodiversity offsetting by mining companies refer to the Business and Biodiversity Offsets Programme (BBOP).

 For further sector-specific guidance refer to IUCN and ICMM Biodiversity Performance Review.

-For further general guidance on GIIP relating to biodiversity conservation and ecosystem services, refer to CDC E&S Briefing Note: Biodiversity and Ecosystems Services and FC Performance Standard 6: Biodiversity Conservation and Sustainable Management of Living Natural Resources.
+For further general guidance on GIIP relating to biodiversity conservation and ecosystem services, refer to E&S topic: Biodiversity and ecosystems services and IFC Performance Standard 6: Biodiversity Conservation and Sustainable Management of Living Natural Resources.

 The adequacy and sustainability of primary supply chains can be a significant business success factor for many metal or mineral processing companies.
 Challenging issues at the supplier level include:

 - Pollution prevention.

 - Labour and working conditions (including the use of child labour and/or forced labour).